 VFX by James Ferrero & Laurel Kathleen

-Production Photos by Jill Petracek
+Photography by Jill Petracek

 An ongoing Shakespeare cabaret at The Roguelike Tavern that takes our conceptions of Shakespeare and type casting, then cuts the fat and throws it in a blender.
 What's the play?
 Who will play who?
 Join us to find out!